Logan Sapphire

 The Logan Sapphire is a 422.98 carat sapphire from Sri Lanka.
-One of the largest blue faceted sapphires in the world, it was owned by Sir Victor Sassoon and then purchased by M. Robert Guggenheim as a gift for his wife, Rebecca Pollard Guggenheim, who donated the sapphire to the Smithsonian Institution in 1960.
-The sapphire's name is derived from Rebecca's new surname after she later married John A. Logan.
-It has been on display in the National Gem Collection of the National Museum of Natural History in Washington, D.C., since 1971.
+One of the largest blue faceted sapphires in the world, it was owned by Victor Sassoon and then purchased by M. Robert Guggenheim as a gift for his wife, Rebecca Pollard Guggenheim, who donated the sapphire to the Smithsonian Institution in 1960.
+The sapphire's name is derived from her new surname after marrying John A. Logan following Guggenheim's death.
+It has been displayed in the National Gem Collection of the National Museum of Natural History in Washington, D.C., since 1971.
 It is a mixed cushion-cut sapphire, approximately the size of a large chicken egg, and set in a silver and gold brooch surrounded by 20 round brilliant-cut diamonds.

 Description

 The Logan Sapphire weighs 422.98 carat and is approximately the size of a large chicken egg, measuring 49.23 x 38.26 x 20.56 mm.
 It is a mixed cushion-cut sapphire (having a rounded rectangular shape) and is blue with slight shades of violet.
 The cut is designed to highlight its color rather than to improve its brilliance.
 In 1997, the Gemological Institute of America determined that the Logan Sapphire's color was natural and that it had not previously undergone heat treatment, a technique that is sometimes used to enhance the color or mechanical properties of gemstones.
 It fluoresces reddish-orange when exposed to ultraviolet radiation.
-This phenomemon, as well as the slight violet tones, indicates trace amounts of the element chromium in the sapphire's structure.
+This phenomenon, as well as the slight violet tones, indicates trace amounts of the element chromium in the sapphire's structure.

 The Logan Sapphire is one of the largest blue faceted sapphires in the world.
 Rutile inclusions, commonly found inside Sri Lankan sapphires, are visible inside the gemstone.
 It is set in a silver and gold brooch and surrounded by 20 round brilliant cut diamonds.
 In total, the diamonds weigh approximately 16 carat.
 The diamonds were likely taken from an antique bracelet or necklace.
 A 1958 article in Ladies' Home Journal by Rebecca Pollard Guggenheim, its owner at the time, suggests that it was set in the brooch sometime after she had acquired it several years earlier, but further details of its setting are unknown.